About this presentation

 The functionality of the mitochondria is understood by many to be related to energy production and hence it is known as the cells energy factory.
-However, mitochondrial dysfunction has also been liked to a wide range of degenerative and metabolic diseases, as well as cancer and aging.
+However, mitochondrial dysfunction has also been liked to a wide range of degenerative and metabolic diseases, as well as cancer and ageing.
 These are all derived from the bio energetic role of the mitochondria which acts as the interface between the environment and the cell.
 Prof Nicolson has been studying the role of mitochondria in human health and the restoration and repair of the delicate membranes using natural agents for many years.
 Dr Ellithorpe has treated over 4,000 patients using glycophospholipids and published multiple research papers on the clinical application of the use of specific glycophospholipids and co factors.
-Their combined knowlege and experiences will assist you in comprehending the valuable role that the application of the agents can have in restoring mitochondrial function and capacity and the subsequent benefits for human health.
+Their combined knowledge and experiences will assist you in comprehending the valuable role that the application of the agents can have in restoring mitochondrial function and capacity and the subsequent benefits for human health.

-This full day presentation will discuss the human trial undertaken to determine the resolution of fatigue and other benefits linked to restoration of mitochondrial membranes and cellulr respiration.
+This full day presentation will discuss the human trial undertaken to determine the resolution of fatigue and other benefits linked to restoration of mitochondrial membranes and cellular respiration.
 Mitochondria are found in every cell in the human body.1 Known as the “power plant of the cell,” mitochondria are central to the conversion of fatty acids and glucose to usable energy in the form of ATP (adenosine triphosphate).

 Back in 1972 a young researcher named Dr. Garth Nicolson and his colleague Dr Singer published a seminal article in the highly respected journal ‘Science’ which has since been referenced over 5,000 times by other scientific authors.
 The nexus of this work was that cells, and the organelles (including the mitochondria and peroxisome) within them, are surrounded by lipid-bilayer membranes that compartmentalise biochemical reactions and pathways.
 Membrane- embedded proteins then control the flux of molecules, energy, and information such that the segregated compartments function as a unified living cell.